DeclanSmith2005/AutonomousQuackstonVehicle/logbook/week-06/2026-02-12_team-contributions.md

 - NA

 ### Reflection
-- Pace of project is going well.
+- Pace of the project is going well.
 Everyone is on top of their respective work and we seem well ahead of schedule.
+For my part of the project, it seems like only about 15-20 more hours of work need to be done for building and testing the software naviagtion tools and accomplish next steps mentioned above.
+Following that, overall system integration between each different sub system will be  the primary work remaining for the team.

 ---